kenngkz/filetransfer/README.md

 # Description
 Transfers files from client to server.
+Requires both client and server to be on the same network.

 ---
 # Dev